oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    The requirement to call ``init_oracle_client()`` means that Oracle Client library loading is not automatically deferred until the driver is first used, such as when a connection is opened.
-The application must explicitly manage this, if deferral is required.
-In python-oracledb, ``init_oracle_client()`` can be called multiple times in a Python process as long as arguments are the same.
+The application must explicitly manage this if deferral is required.

+   In python-oracledb, ``init_oracle_client()`` can be called multiple times in a Python process as long as the arguments are the same.

    Note that on Linux and related operating systems, the ``init_oracle_client()`` parameter ``lib_dir`` should not be